Branch Management Team

 Tom Moffat

 Tom has been interested in engineering and aviation from an early age and developed this by joining Spirit Aerosystems, Prestwick, as an apprentice in 2009.
-Since then, he worked in various areas of the shop floor before moving into the engineering offices, and is now an Industrial Engineer at Spirit.
+He then worked in various areas of the shop floor before moving into engineering, and is now an Industrial Engineer at Spirit.
 During this time Tom also studied Engineering Design and Manufacture at the University of Strathclyde, graduating in 2022.

 Outreach Team